-Sadly, this same pattern of abuse and victim-silencing can happen in the church as well, and just like with the Weinstein scandal, it can go unnoticed for years.
+Sadly, this same pattern of abuse and victim-silencing can happen in the church as well, and just like with the Weinstein scandal, victim shaming can go unnoticed for years.
 In 2007, the three largest insurers of churches and Christian non-profits reported 260 cases of sexual abuse.
 In the past five years, multiple influential evangelical institutions—from Bill Gothard, to Sovereign Grace Ministries, to Bob Jones University—have come under fire for either directly sexually abusing women or shaming the victims of abuse into silence.

 These stories are horrifying to pastors and leaders in evangelical churches, precisely because they seem so unthinkable.
-They lead to a vitally important question: How can we create churches that don’t allow sexual abuse or victim-shaming to happen?
+They lead to a vitally important question: How can we create churches that don’t allow sexual abuse or victim shaming to happen?
 The good news is, there are ways to help prevent abuse and respond effectively and it starts with hearing and learning from the stories of abuse victims.

 “I THINK YOU’RE JUST TOO SINFUL TO BE FRIENDS WITH”

 When Melissa* met the man who would rape her, he seemed like a gift from God.
 She was a 14-year-old girl, new to the faith, and James* was an 18-year-old intern at the youth group who gave her the attention her dad never did.
 James was everything Melissa’s father wasn’t: Attentive, a role model others looked up to, a young man of God being mentored by the pastor of the church.
 The two of them would hang out alone frequently, and although James said their relationship was a secret, he told Melissa they were dating and that he loved her.
 Sometimes James would be overly angry or combative, which frightened Melissa, but mostly she was just a 14-year-old who was in love.